Azure-Samples/Azure-PostgreSQL-Resiliency-Architecture/README.md

    a. **Zonal Resilience - without Read Replica**

       This has a script that will just deploy Azure PostgreSQL Flexible server instance with high avaliability enabled attribute.
+Edit the "variables.tf" file with your subscription-id, desired names, version etc for all the resources.

    b. **Zonal Resilience - with Read Replica**

-      This script has 2 files: First file would deploy  Azure PostgreSQL Flexible server instance, and second file "replicas.tf" has two read replicas which would be deployed in the same region as the Flexible server instance
+      This script has 2 files: First file is a variables file, please add values to different attributes in this file.  and second file "main.tf" has all the modules and resources that would be deployed with two read replicas in the same region as that of the Primary instance.

    c. **Regional Resilience**

-      This script has 2 files: you can either continue with same configuration created in b option or if not created then execute b option and then just run the 'crossregionreplica.tf' file to deploy 3 read replicas in a different region from Azure PostgreSQL Flexible server instance.
+      This script has 2 files: First file is a variables file, please add values to different attributes in this file.  and second file "main.tf" has all the modules and resources that would be deployed with two read replicas in the same region as that of the Primary instance and 3 read replicas in a different region as that of Primary instance.

 # Steps to run a terraform file: